 Here are some simple tips for making healthy choices when eating at a restaurant.

 1. Pick the Restaurant

 Whenever possible, try to be the one that picks the restaurant location.
-If you are able to pick the restaurant location yourself you can ensure there are options that meet your dietary needs and feel good about you meal choice.
-I suggest avoiding chain restaurants as much as possible and looking for local independently owned restaurants, as you are more likely to get better food options.
-While travelling, websites such as Yelp, TripAdvisor, and OpenTable can help you find great restaurants with great food.
+If you are able to pick the restaurant location yourself you can ensure there are options that meet your dietary needs and feel good about your meal choice.
+I suggest avoiding chain restaurants as much as possible and looking for local independently-owned restaurants, as you are more likely to get better food options.
+While traveling, websites such as Yelp, TripAdvisor, and OpenTable can help you find great restaurants with great food.